riceissa/issarice.com/wiki/content-creation.md

 ---
 title: Content creation
-description: my research on the organization and dissemination of knowledge, the impact therein
+description: My research on the organization and dissemination of knowledge, and the impact spreading information can have.
 tags: content-creation, information
 # accepts "CC0", "CC-BY", or "CC-BY-SA"
 license: CC0